 The Department of Career Development at the State University of New York at Geneseo invites you to consider our students and alumni for full-time, part-time and internship positions available within your organization.
 The Department of Career Development staff can assist you with identifying qualified students and alumni in a number of ways:

 Many organizations have found Geneseo to be a particularly effective source of candidates and include our office on a regular mailing list.
-You may either phone, fax, mail, or e-mail your job vacancy to us and we will publish it on our web site.
+You may either phone, fax, mail, or e-mail your job opening to us and we will publish it on our web site.

 Employers may find it advantageous to visit campus to meet with students to discuss the nature of their organization and hiring needs, or to share specific information about a given occupational opportunity.
 An informational presentation prior to on-campus recruitment is an excellent way to promote the interview date and to avoid repetition of basic information during interviewing.
 We will be happy to work with you to arrange a date, location, audiovisual equipment, etc.